 Located in the English Department at George Mason University, we provide theoretical and applied programs of study for graduate and undergraduate students.
 We offer a Phd. in Linguistics, a Masters in English: Linguistics, a TESL Certificate, an undergraduate concentration in Linguistics in the English Major, and two undergraduate Minors: A Minor in Linguistics, and a Minor in TESL (Teaching English as a Second Language).

 Since the 1970's, we have grown with the field of linguistics.
 Our programs are built on a strong foundation in theoretical linguistics, and we strive to bring the knowledge of these theories to bear on the issues of how language is acquired.
 That understanding helps inform the basic, applied questions of how to teach English to speakers of other languages and how to best prepare teachers of English as a second language (ESL).

 The Program is home to our five Linguistics Labs: Computational Linguistics Lab, Language Acquisition Lab (PALM), Language Documentation Lab, Phonetics Lab, Psycholinguistics Lab .
 These spaces allow our faculty and students to do research in experimental and quantitative linguistics.
-Go to Labs for details.

 The Linguistics Program hosts the Speech Accent Archive.
 This nationally and internationally acclaimed archive presents speech samples of speakers from a variety of language backgrounds.
 It is used by anyone interested in the phenomena of accent, including language teachers, speech therapists, actors, and laymen fascinated by accents.
 Students in the Linguistics Program have an opportunity to work on the archive.